Turo Applauds Governor Hochul and the New York Legislature for Bringing Peer-to-Peer Car Sharing to the Empire State in 2022

 Dec 23, 2021, 16:55 ET

 NEW YORK, Dec.
 23, 2021 /PRNewswire/ -- The world's largest peer-to-peer car sharing marketplace, Turo, announced today that Governor Kathy Hochul signed SB 6715 into law, bringing peer-to-peer car sharing one step closer to New York.
-The bill, sponsored by Senator Neil Beslin, would expand transportation options and provide economic opportunities for New Yorkers seeking to generate income from their cars.
+The bill, sponsored by Senator Neil Breslin, would expand transportation options and provide economic opportunities for New Yorkers seeking to generate income from their cars.

 "Frankly, this couldn't come at a better time.
 Consumers want the safety of the private space that cars offer and New Yorkers have been saddled with the worst traditional car rental experience in the country," said Turo CEO, Andre Haddad .
 "We applaud Governor Hochul and members of the New York legislature for supporting consumer choice and innovation by enacting this law, and we look forward to working with regulatory agencies to bring peer-to-peer car sharing to the Empire State."